 Conduct surveys, questionnaires, and interviews to delve into your target audience's preferences and needs.
 By gathering these insights, you'll be better equipped to tailor your business to meet customer demands.

 Short for strengths, weaknesses, opportunities, and threats, conducting a SWOT analysis helps you to identify how your product might perform if taken to the public.
 This evaluation not only anticipates how your product will fare in the market but also guides its strategic direction.
 Unearth potential weaknesses previously overlooked and identify opportunities ripe for exploitation.

 Step 4: Register your business

 After sorting out your business plan, it’s time for you to decide on what type of business suits you best.
-Here are the three types of business that are most commonly registered for in Malaysia:
+Here are the three types of businesses that are most commonly registered in Malaysia:

 |Sole Proprietorship||Partnership||Sendirian Berhad|

 |Enterprise or Trading||Wandagal and Partners||Sdn Bhd or Private Limited|